-As introduced in the variant thread on linking models to reality (ThreadVariantModelDiscrepancy), the most commonly used method of linking a model f to reality g is known as the $Best\ Input$ approach.
-This page discusses the Best Input assumptions, highlights the strengths and weaknesses of such an approach and gives links to closely related discussions regarding the $model\ discrepancy\ d$ itself, and to methods that go beyond the Best Input approach.
-Here we use the term $model\ synonymously$ with the term simulator.
+As introduced in the variant thread on linking models to reality (ThreadVariantModelDiscrepancy), the most commonly used method of linking a model f to reality y is known as the Best Input approach.
+This page discusses the Best Input assumptions, highlights the strengths and weaknesses of such an approach and gives links to closely related discussions regarding the model discrepancy d itself, and to methods that go beyond the Best Input approach.
+Here we use the term model synonymously with the term simulator.